-- 16 Feedback received from preparers showed mixed views about whether the proposed disclosures should be based on the information reviewed by the entity's Chief Operating Decision Maker ('CODM').
+- 16 Feedback received from preparers showed wide agreement for mixed views about whether the IASB's proposals that required proposed disclosures should be based on the information reviewed by the entity's Chief Operating Decision Maker ('CODM').
 Preparers generally tend to support the proposal.
-However, some of them raised potential challenges when applying it. - 17 Main arguments mentioned by preparers supporting the CODM to be the most appropriate level are the following: - a) Acquisitions not monitored by the CODM are generally deemed to be insignificant; - b) Requiring the provision of information monitored at a lower level would include minor acquisitions, would be costly and would not provide investors with relevant information; and - c) It would ensure the appropriate quality of information provided, as it is generally easier to track what the CODM is monitoring. - 18 One preparer indicated that as part of its oversight, the CODM may briefly consider some performance measures related to insignificant and/or immaterial acquisitions once a year, therefore, insignificant acquisitions would still be captured by the proposals. - 19 Other preparers indicated that the CODM only review segment information and the specific performance of an acquisition would only be considered by the management of the segment.
+However, some of them raised potential challenges when applying it. - 17 Main arguments ofmentioned by preparerssupporting the CODM to be the most appropriate level are the following: - a) Acquisitions not monitored by the CODM are generally deemed to be insignificant; - b) Requiring the provision of information monitored at a lower level would include minor acquisitions, would be costly and would not provide investors with relevant information; and - c) It would ensure the appropriate quality of information provided, as it is generally easier to track what the CODM is monitoring. - 18 Based on the above, the majority of the preparers do not favour the EFRAG's proposal to base the information on a lower level than what the CODM reviews. - 18 Cone preparer indicated that as part of its oversight, the CODM may briefly consider some performance measures related to insignificant and/or immaterial acquisitions once a year, therefore, insignificant acquisitions would still be captured by the proposals. - 19 Other preparers indicated that the CODM only review segment information and the specific performance of an acquisition would only be considered by the management of the segment.
 The Segment CEO would consider the combined business plan.
 In some circumstances, the proposed disclosures might result in boilerplate information.